 Bright Horizons risk management department and health consultant are available to advise on all health and safety issues.
 Comprehensive health and safety checklists are completed, and routine fire and emergency drills are conducted on a regular basis.
-In addition, each center has an individual "Ready to Respond" emergency response plan in place, which includes staff training, severe weather drills, where required by licensing, evacuation and lockdown drills, secured entrances, and a team at the center assigned to specific tasks in an emergency.
+In addition, each center has an individual "Ready to Respond" emergency response plan in place, which includes evacuation and lock down drills, secured entrances, and a team at the center assigned to specific tasks in an emergency.
 If an emergency requires the center to evacuate and leave the premises, families will be informed regarding the safety and location of their children via the center's emergency notification system.

 Families of enrolled children are welcome to visit at any time during the day; however, this "open door" policy may not be used to supplement a custody or visitation schedule (see page 29 - Child Custody).
-In addition to security measures promoting indoor and outdoor safety on the center grounds, Bright Horizons provides its own secure system and secured access at most centers; this system ensures that access to the center is available only to parents/guardians and authorized personnel.
-To make certain that the center is kept as secure as possible, we ask parents/ guardians not to share their access code with anyone and not to allow others to "piggyback" on entrance or departure from the center.
+In addition to security measures promoting indoor and outdoor safety on the center grounds, Bright Horizons provides its own security keypad system and secured access at most centers; this system ensures that access to the center is available only to parents/guardians and authorized personnel.
+To make certain that the center is kept as secure as possible, we ask parents/guardians not to allow others to "piggyback" on entrance or departure from the center.
 Center management will review your center's security program with you upon enrollment.

 When dropping off/picking up, we ask that your vehicle be turned off and your keys removed while the car is parked.
 Do not leave your child in an unattended vehicle.
-To protect your privacy and the safety of the children, we ask that you not use your cell phone while in the classroom when dropping off or picking up your child.